XRPLF/xrpl-dev-portal/content/concept-amendments.md

 The operator of a `rippled` validator can "veto" an amendment.
 In this case, that validator never sends a vote in favor of the amendment.
 If enough servers veto an amendment, that prevents it from reaching consistent 80% support, so the amendment does not apply.

 As with all aspects of the consensus process, amendment votes are only taken into account by servers that trust the validators sending those votes.
-Currently, Ripple (the company) recommends only trusting the 5 default validators that Ripple (the company) operates.
-For now, trusting only those validators is sufficient to coordinate with Ripple (the company) on releasing new features.
+Ripple (the company) recommends only trusting the 5 default validators that Ripple (the company) operates.
+For now, trusting only those validators is enough to coordinate with Ripple (the company) on releasing new features.

 ### Configuring Amendment Voting ###

 You can temporarily configure an amendment using the [`feature` command](reference-rippled.html#feature).
-To make a persistent change to your server's support for an amendment, modify your server's `rippled.cfg` file.
+To make a persistent change to your server's support for an amendment, change your server's `rippled.cfg` file.

 Use the `[veto_amendments]` stanza to list amendments you do not want the server to vote for.
 Each line should contain one amendment's unique ID, optionally followed by the short name for the amendment.
 For example: